geyslein/ai4science-ufz-2025/intro.md

 # AI4Science Training at UFZ 2025

-In this AI training for sicentists, we will try out various AI systems, such as ChatGPT, and learn how to use such systems properly.
+In this AI training for sicentists, we will learn how Generative Artificial Intelligence works, try out various AI systems, and learn how to use such systems properly.
+We will also dive into responsible AI usage and legal contraints.

+Slides are available [online](https://doi.org/10.5281/zenodo.17799126) for reuse.
+Materials on this website and slides can be reused under the conditions of the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en) license.

 ## Program